 The Medicare Improvement for Patients and Providers Act of 2008 (MIPPA) created a new set of standardized plans that differ from those adopted by the NAIC as a result of the above laws.
 The model regulation adopts terminology to differentiate the plans by naming the original standardized plans as 1990 Standardized Benefit Plans and the new plans (effective June 1, 2010) as 2010 Standardized Benefit Plans.
 Several of the new plans have the same letter designation as the original plans even though there have been changes in benefits.
 Four of the original plans (E, H, I and J) are no longer available.
 Two new plans (M and N) are being added so that the new available plans will be: A, B, C, D, F, F (high deductible), G, K, L, M and N.

-December 31, 2019.
-Plans C and F may not be issued to those newly eligible after December 31, 2019
+The model regulation as amended Aug.
+29, 2016 defines a newly eligible individual (“newly eligible”) for Medicare on or after January 1, 2020 as an individual who becomes eligible for Medicare on or after January 1, 2020 by reason of attaining age 65 on or after January 1, 2020, or by reason of entitlement to benefits under part A pursuant to Section 226(b) or 226A of the Social Security Act or who is deemed to be eligible for benefits under Section 226(a) of the Social Security Act on or after January 1, 2020.

+The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) changed the available Medicare supplement plans with respect to individuals who become newly eligible for Medicare on or after January 1, 2020.
+MACRA requires that Medicare supplement plans that cover the Medicare Part B deductible cannot be available to newly eligible individuals on or after January 1, 2020.
+Plans C and F may not be issued to those newly eligible on or after January 1, 2020, but may be available to anyone eligible before January 1, 2020.
+In addition, MACRA revised the Plans that must be offered for guaranteed issue under model regulation Section 12, effective January 1, 2020.
+Finally, the model regulation provides for the availability of Plan G (high deductible) effective January 1, 2020.

 As a public document, this manual may be useful to issuers of Medicare supplement coverage.
 However, it should be understood that its exclusive purpose is to be a tool for the states; specifically, it is not intended to be the definitive source of a state’s regulatory requirements for Medicare supplement insurance policies.
 It should be expected that some states may modify the procedures, data requests, or other aspects of their review from what is included in this manual, as the ultimate responsibility for approval of the rates, reporting, and refunds rests with the states.
 In this connection it should be noted that while this manual discusses recent changes to the model regulation as adopted by the NAIC, many states have enacted their own variations of the changes made pursuant to BBA-97.
 Therefore, states need to be aware of variations in their own laws and regulations.